EricLYunqi/EricLYunqi/README.md

-I study data management and mathematics.
+I study data management and (a little bit of) mathematics.